vepadulano/build-root-recipe/README.md

 process.
 You can find a list dependencies [on our website](https://root.cern/install/dependencies/).
 Follow the instructions to install the dependencies on your system.

+There are also some Python optional runtime dependencies which are nonetheless useful in a development environment.
+You can find them listed in [requirements.txt](https://raw.githubusercontent.com/root-project/root/master/requirements.txt).

 ## Building ROOT

 The ROOT source code is built via [CMake](https://cmake.org/).
 Usually in a development environment one would need a build of ROOT with debug symbols, i.e.
 `-DCMAKE_BUILD_TYPE=RelWithDebInfo` or `-DCMAKE_BUILD_TYPE=Debug`.
 Detailed
-instructions on how to build ROOT from source are available [on our website](https://root.cern/install/build_from_source/), but it is also suggested to use the Python script `launch_build.py` available in this repository.
+instructions on how to build ROOT from source are available [on our website](https://root.cern/install/build_from_source/).

+## Recipes for installation

+### Step-by-step instructions

+Detailed instructions are available in the document [step_by_step_instructions.md](step_by_step_instructions.md) which is a walkthrough of all the steps required to build ROOT and things to look out for.

 ### The build script

+Alternatively, an automated [Python build script](launch_build.py) is available.
-The `launch_build.py` script can help you streamline the building process:
+This can help you streamline the building process:

 ```python
 $: python launch_build.py -h